oscar-system/GAP_pkg/GAP_pkg_kbmag/README.md

 # GAP_pkg_kbmag

-This is generated wrapper package for the GAP package kbmag 1.5.10.
+This is a generated Julia wrapper package for the GAP package kbmag 1.5.10.

 ## Issues